byuccl/ddr_rowhammer/test_example_output/README.md

 ### Other bizarre data output

 Here I have examples of times when bizarre output occured, or nothing at all.
-These happened rarely.
 Here is an example where a timeout occured, a reboot command was sent, and only titles output.

 ```